Transportation

 As it is an island, the only other way to arrive on Tenerife is by ferry, either to Santa Cruz de Tenerife or Los Cristianos, near Playa de Las Américas.

 Public transport on the island is provided by an extensive network of buses and run by TITSA, who operate a fleet of modern, air-conditioned buses which, generally, run on time.
-Plans for a light-rail network linking the capital with the South have been approved by both the Tenerife Council and the Canary Islands Government, for Grand Canary and Tenerife, though the discussion with the central Spanish Government hinges now on budget.
+The metropolitan Area formed by Santa Cruz and La Laguna is also served by the Tranvía de Tenerife (Tenerife Tram).
+Tram and bus systems are a fully integrated transport system, with journeys costing exactly the same, whichever system is chosen.

 A hire car is sometimes the best option for discovering the remote wilderness regions.
 Reputable companies include Autoreisen and ORCAR.
 TITSA buses cover most of the island and the buses are fairly frequent.
 A BONO travel card is a good idea if you intend to spend some time travelling on the buses as they can save 50-70% on journey costs.
 Only one card is needed by any number in a group and can be bought at bus stations as well as some tobacconists.